 - Focal findings, confusion, or seizure may indicate other more serious neurologic problems such as mass lesions, AVM, and collagen vascular disease.

-Migraine headaches may lead to a reduced ability to work at home, participate in academic, social and leisure activities.13 It is important for physicians to understand the scope of this disorder, including its associated medical, psychological and functional impact, in order to choose the appropriate therapeutic intervention.14
+Migraine headaches may lead to a reduced ability to function at work and in the home, participate in academic pursuits, or interact in social and leisure activities.13 It is important for physicians to understand the scope of this disorder, including its associated medical, psychological and functional impact, in order to choose the appropriate therapeutic intervention.14

 Supplemental Assessment Tools